ben-kemister/development-cheat-sheets/quickstart/content/languages/sh.md

 * 7: Read, Write, and Execute
 * A complete set of file permissions assigns the first digit to the Owner, the second digit to the Group, and the third to Others.
 Here are some of the commonly used permissions:

   755. This set of permissions is commonly used by web servers.
 The owner has all the permissions to read, write and execute.
 Everyone else can read and execute but cannot make changes to the file.
   644. Only the owner can read and write.
 Everyone else can only read.
 No one can execute this file.
   655. Only the owner can read and write and cannot execute the file.
 Everyone else can read and execute and cannot modify the file.
   As for 777, this means every user can Read, Write, and Execute.
 Because it grants full permissions, it should be used with care.
 However, in some cases, you’ll need to set the 777 permissions before you can upload any file to the server.

 For more [information on 0777](https://www.maketecheasier.com/file-permissions-what-does-chmod-777-means/)

-## `mount` an NFS share
+### Mount an NFS share

 The information below came from [here](https://linuxize.com/post/how-to-mount-and-unmount-file-systems-in-linux/#mounting-nfs).